adap/flower/baselines/fedprox/README.md

 ## About this baseline
-**What's implemented:** The code in this directory replicates the experiments in *Federated Optimization in Heterogeneous Networks* (Li et al., 2018) for MNIST, which proposed the FedProx algorthim.
+**What's implemented:** The code in this directory replicates the experiments in *Federated Optimization in Heterogeneous Networks* (Li et al., 2018) for MNIST, which proposed the FedProx algorithm.
 Concretely, it replicates the results for MNIST in Figure 1 and 7.

 **Datasets:** MNIST from PyTorch's Torchvision